 Also, if you want the reports analyzed and summarized, vs simply having a report emailed to you for your own analysis, the management price reflects it.

-So one method that determines your budget is the result of those four main elements.
+So what determines your budget for “time spent” is the result of those four main elements.

 Feel free to call Jon at 720-520-0639 to discuss the intricacies of this method, if you are interested in learning more.
 But, honestly, you don’t need to worry about all of that, I will keep it simple with a low monthly quote.